EHMRS/docs/docs/vb/Files/ButtonMessageHandler_8vb.md

             ' Get the name of the relay, and the index of the relay in arrays Dim button As Integer = Convert.ToInt32(Me.getTopic())

-            If Me.action = DeviceActions.Input Then
+            If Me.action = MessageActions.Input Then
                 Dim msg As InputMessage =
                     DeserializeObject(Of InputMessage)(Me.getMessagePayload())